Reds stop 11-game skid, beat Cardinals 4-1 behind Lodolo

 Tyler Naquin doubled on the second pitch from Adam Wainwright (2-2), who walked Tommy Pham and Joey Votto with one out.
 Moran hit a sacrifice fly and Nick Senzel followed with an RBI single.

 Lodolo (1-2), a 24-year-old left-hander selected seventh overall in the 2019 amateur draft, made his third big league start.
-He allowed three hits, struck out seven and walked none in 5 1/3 shutout innings before Paul Goldschmidt and Tyler O’Neill hit consecutive doubles in the sixth.
+Facing an exclusively right-handed lineup, he allowed three hits, struck out seven and walked none in 5 1/3 shutout innings before Paul Goldschmidt and Tyler O’Neill hit consecutive doubles in the sixth.
 Lodolo retired Nolan Arenado on a flyout, and Tony Santillan got Albert Pujols to pop out.

+”Nine right-handed bats with a team of this calibre really feels good, especially after the skid we’ve been on,” Lodolo said.

 Lodolo has 15 strikeouts in a combined 10 2/3 innings over his last two starts.